100% (Sonic Youth song): Chart performance

 In the United States, "100%” debuted at number 22 on the Alternative Airplay chart for the issue dated July 18, 1992.
 Within five weeks, the song reached its peak position of number four, becoming Sonic Youth's highest charting song on the chart.
 The song spent a total of 13 weeks on the chart.

 Music video

 The music video for "100%" was directed by Tamra Davis and Spike Jonze, and shot in Los Angeles.
 Much of the video footage was shot by Jonze while riding on a skateboard, following others in the streets (including then-skateboarder, now-actor Jason Lee).
 The video also alluded to the shooting death of Cole, but is not specifically about him, and more about friendship between two skateboarders.
 Sonic Youth is shown playing a house party throughout the film.
 Kim Gordon plays a yellow Fender bass guitar, which she borrowed from actor Keanu Reeves.Archived at Ghostarchive and the Wayback Machine:

+The video received its world premiere on MTV's alternative rock program 120 Minutes on July 12, 1992.